 Mark McKinney stars as Glenn, Cloud 9's kind but confused store manager, on NBC's hit comedy "Superstore."

 The Canadian-born McKinney has performed in, written and produced some of the most sophisticated and groundbreaking television in North America.
 He has worked with Lorne Michaels on "Saturday Night Live" and Aaron Sorkin on both "Sports Night" and "Studio 60 on the Sunset Strip."

 As co-creator, writer and cast member of "The Kids in the Hall," seen on CBC, HBO and CBS, McKinney was nominated for three Emmy Awards for writing.
 He followed "Kids" (1988-1994) with three seasons on NBC's "Saturday Night Live" as both a principal cast member and staff writer.
 "Kids" later returned to television with the miniseries "Death Comes to Town."

-Following "Studio 60 on the Sunset Strip," McKinney served as showrunner of Canada's biting "Less Than Kind," where he won a Canadian Comedy Award for Best Direction on the series.
+Following "Studio 60 on the Sunset Strip," McKinney served as showrunner on Canada's biting "Less Than Kind," where he won a Canadian Comedy Award for best directing on the series.